alex-piccione/portfolio-2025-api/devop/README.md

 ### Investigate deploy failure

-When thge deploy script fails it is possible to look at the Docker container log to see why it fails to start.
+When the deploy script fails it is possible to look at the Docker container log to see why it fails to start.
 ```sh
 # get the id of the failed stack
 docker stack ps portfolio-api